The Ultimate Gay Guide to Key West Pride — Top LGBTQ+ Bars, Restaurants & Tours in the Florida Keys

 🌈 Fort Zachery Taylor Beach

 At Fort Zachary Taylor Historic State Park, affectionately dubbed Fort Liz Taylor Beach by our fellow LGBTQ community, you'll find 54 acres of pure beach bliss.
-This beach is great for swimming and snorkeling, and its outfitted with all the great amenities you look for in a public beach: picnic tables, grills, trails, and a massive historic fort.
+This beach is great for swimming and snorkeling, and it's outfitted with all the great amenities you look for in a public beach: picnic tables, grills, trails, and a massive historic fort.
 There is a set of Australian pines along the beach, so if you’re looking to stay in the shade, this is a great option.

 And if you wander to the left, keep an eye out for plenty of Speedo-clad gents – that's your cue that you've hit the right spot!
 It's where history meets Hollywood meets good vibes in Key West.
+This is a must-visit spot, especially for guests staying in the gay resort Key West, Florida, offering both a laid-back beach atmosphere and a local LGBTQ+ vibe.

 It’s like visiting the Caribbean, but in the US!
 Key West is so full of pride, great community, amazing food, and so much to see - we can’t wait to get back for next year’s Pride!
 Key West Pride is typically held every year the second weekend in June. ❤️